Is Gay Marriage Legal in Australia?

 Helping Our Clients With Their Union

-As a law firm specialising in family law, we were approached by Donna and Lea, a same-sex couple planning their marriage after the passage of the Marriage Amendment Act in Australia.
+Our same-sex divorce lawyers were approached by Donna and Lea, a same-sex couple planning their marriage after the passage of the Marriage Amendment Act in Australia.

 Donna and Lea came to us with excitement and a bundle of questions about the legal process.
 Our first step was to provide them with an initial consultation, where we outlined the legal framework for gay marriage in Australia and answered all their inquiries.

 In the final stages, we worked closely with Donna and Lea to ensure that all legal aspects were covered, including pre-marital agreements and legal advice on shared assets.
-We wanted to make sure that their legal union was as seamless and joyful as their personal one.
+We wanted to make sure that their legal union was as seamless and joyful as their one.

 The recognition of gay marriage in Australia was a critical milestone in the country’s pursuit of equality and human rights.
 With a rich legal history leading to the Marriage Amendment Act of 2017, Australia joined the ranks of nations that honour the love and commitment of all its citizens, regardless of sexual orientation.